Toma5quintana/qmk_firmware/keyboards/keychron/c1/readme.md

 </details>

-In an occassion that the keyboard does not send keystrokes to your PC, press `Fn + B`.
-This will restart your keyboard and should resolve the problem.
 * * *

 In an occassion that the keyboard does not send keystrokes to your PC, press `Fn + B`.
 This will restart your keyboard and should resolve the problem.